-- Don't strain with bowel movements.
+Don't strain with bowel movements.
 This can weaken the pelvic floor muscles.
 If your stools are frequently hard or take considerable effort to pass, talk with your doctor.
-In a study involving people ages 65 and older, treating constipation improved a variety of urinary symptoms, including frequency, urgency, and burning.
+In a study involving people ages 65 and older, treating constipation also improved other urinary symptoms, including frequency and urgency.
 Increasing the fiber in your diet and drinking enough fluid can help prevent constipation.

 Treatments for urinary incontinence are more effective and less invasive than ever.
 If you have problems with the unintentional loss of urine, don't suffer in silence.
 Talk with your doctor.